open-source-labs/dbSpy/README.md

 - Screenshot feature - The screenshot feature does presently does not capture the tables with the arrows.
 It would be best if the features captures everything as it is rendered on the canvas.
 - SQL File Export feature (for new databases) - After a user creates a database from scratch on dbSpy, this feature would create a SQL file with a list of executable queries for them to create that new database on their own.
 - SQL File Export feature (for existing databases) - After a user makes changes to their databases's schema, this feature would create a SQL file with a list of executable queries for them to execute those changes on their existing database.
+- Refactoring - We need help refactoring the codebase according to the Airbnb style guide.

 ---